-A major recent breakthrough in the study of one-dimensional quantum transport is the development of Generalized Hydrodynamics (GHD), which furnishes a universal framework for describing the emergent large-scale dynamics of integrable systems.
-GHD characterizes the dynamics of stable quasiparticle excitations via a set of collisionless Boltzmann equations~\cite{Phys.Rev.Lett.2016BertiniTransport,Phys.Rev.X2016Castro-AlvaredoEmergent}, enabling the exact calculation of the Drude weight matrix from the thermodynamic data of the TBA~\cite{J.Math.Phys.1969YangThermodynamics}.
-Subsequently, GHD has been successfully applied to derive Drude weight expressions for canonical models, including the Lieb-Liniger gas, the XXZ spin chain, and the Hubbard model~\cite{SciPostPhysics2017DoyonDrude,SciPostPhys.2019UrichukSpin,Phys.Rev.Lett.2017IlievskiMicroscopic,Phys.Rev.B2017IlievskiBallistic} with results in perfect agreement with those obtained via the Kohn formula and the Mazur-Suzuki inequality.
+A major recent breakthrough in the study of quantum transport in one-dimensional models is the development of Generalized Hydrodynamics (GHD) which furnishes a universal framework for describing the emergent large-scale dynamics of integrable systems.
+Intuitively, GHD describes the system dynamics as a set of stable quasi-particle excitations via collisionless Boltzmann equations~\cite{Phys.Rev.Lett.2016BertiniTransport,Phys.Rev.X2016Castro-AlvaredoEmergent}.
+It allows the calculation of transport coefficients using equilibrium physical quantities and correlation functions, particularly the rapidity distribution function and effective quasi-particle velocities~\cite{J.Math.Phys.1969YangThermodynamics}.
+So far, GHD has been successfully applied to derive Drude weights for canonical models, including the Lieb-Liniger gas, the XXZ spin chain and the Hubbard model~\cite{SciPostPhysics2017DoyonDrude,SciPostPhys.2019UrichukSpin,Phys.Rev.Lett.2017IlievskiMicroscopic,Phys.Rev.B2017IlievskiBallistic} with results in perfect agreement with those obtained via the Kohn formula and the Mazur-Suzuki inequality.
 Beyond transport coefficients, GHD has also demonstrated remarkable efficacy in describing entanglement dynamics, correlation spreading, and anomalous transport regimes~\cite{Phys.Rev.X2025DoyonGeneralized,J.Stat.Mech.2022BastianelloIntroduction}.
-These theoretical advances have been paralleled by striking progress in ultracold atomic gas experiments~\cite{Rep.Progr.Phys.2022GuanNew}, which now offer uniquely controllable testbeds for not only verifying GHD predictions~\cite{SciPostPhys.2019CauxHydrodynamics,Phys.Rev.Lett.2019SchemmerGeneralized,Phys.Rev.Lett.2019BastianelloGeneralizeda} but also directly probing the Drude weight itself~\cite{arXiv2024SchuttelkopfCharacterising,arXiv2025DuboisExperimental}.
+Those theoretical advances have been paralleled by striking experimental progresses in ultracold atomic gas~\cite{Rep.Progr.Phys.2022GuanNew} which offer a uniquely controllable testbed for verifying GHD predictions~\cite{SciPostPhys.2019CauxHydrodynamics,Phys.Rev.Lett.2019SchemmerGeneralized,Phys.Rev.Lett.2019BastianelloGeneralizeda}.
+Most notably, recent experiments have successfully measured directly the charge Drude weight, $D_{nn}$, and simulated the corresponding transport dynamics~\cite{arXiv2024SchuttelkopfCharacterising,arXiv2025DuboisExperimental}.